Novel Physics of Escaping Secondary Atmospheres May Shape the Cosmic Shoreline: Introduction

 Atmospheric escape from Earth for an atomic nitrogen sonic flow requires a temperature of roughly \SI{15000}{\kelvin}, while for atomic hydrogen less than \SI{1000}{K} is sufficient.
 The complementary perspective is that a hydrostatic exobase cannot remain in equilibrium for a large rate of Jeans escape, which increases exponentially with temperature.
 When the sound speed reaches roughly half the escape velocity, the supply to the exobase shifts from diffusion to in-bulk. \cite{Tian2008} calculated that the exobase of a primordial hydrogen atmosphere on Earth would collapse at temperatures around \SI{500}{K} compared to \SI{7000}{K} for a composition of atomic nitrogen and oxygen.

 So that the pressure gradient force can accelerate an outflow to sound speed, the flow must remain collisional--- the exobase should be above the sonic altitude.
 There is a corresponding threshold in XUV flux to meet this Knudsen onset, which we name after the dimensionless number for collisionality \citep{Knudsen1909}.
 This was called the transonic criterion by \cite{Johnson2013,Johnson2013b}, who explored the critical heating with molecular-kinetic simulations, with a focus on heating deposited in a single layer.
-However with increasing ionization, the rapid Coulomb collisions make the Knudsen-onset less restrictive, leaving other conditions to be satisfied for transonic escape.
+However with increasing ionization, ion-neutral charge exchange and long-range Coulomb interactions make the Knudsen-onset less restrictive, leaving other conditions to be satisfied for transonic escape.

 Generally, the increase in escape with the higher temperatures generated by an increasing XUV flux limits the ionization fractions in an upper atmosphere.
 However, ions and electrons can still dominate if XUV heating can be efficiently radiated away.
 In which case, ambipolar motion will reduce the temperatures required for rapid escape: the Coulomb attraction of the electrons drags out the ions, effectively halving their mean molecular weight and so doubling their scale height \citep{Bauer&Lammer}.
 Earth's ambipolar electrostatic field was recently measured in-situ for the first time by the Endurance rocket \citep{EarthField}.
 The debated protective effects of planetary magnetic fields are beyond the scope of the present study.